 However, the area of the fashion world we’re specifically talking about is catalogue modelling.
 This involves female and male models wearing clothes, shoes, lingerie or accessories to give a customer an idea of how a particular item looks when it’s worn on the body.
 Ultimately, the model’s job is to sell an item to the consumer.
 The catalogue world focuses more on reality.
 Their plus-size range will be modelled on a figure similar to those who buy it.
 They become role models to those looking for a way to dress and feel confident.
 It is the stylists job also to sell a particular look.

 If a model looks dull and boring the chance of someone buying the product is slim.
 Instinctively the customer will see the product, then the model, and then imagine themselves looking equally as plain.
 Thus, they won’t make a purchase.

 If the model shows a bit of attitude though, the chance of the consumer making a purchase is much higher.
 A model with a bit of attitude looks confident and cool, and who doesn’t want to buy into that look?

 There is a fine line though between nailing attitude on the head and giving too much attitude.
-By going overboard you will come across as a bit scary and if we’re honest, ugly.
-So here are our tips for getting just the right amount of attitude across in a photo shoot.
+By going overboard you will come across as a bit scary.
+Explore our tips for getting just the right amount of attitude across in a photoshoot.